akaalias/bookmarks-HATEOAS-Secured/README.md

 ## To run in STS:

-Right-click the projects folder -> Run as... -> Spring Boot App
+Right-click the project folder -> Run as... -> Spring Boot App

+## To run test suite:

+Right-click the project folder -> Run as... -> JUnit Test